bananabrann/debbie/README.md

 ___

-# What I Learned About C
+# What I Learned About C/C++
 For General Assembly teach yourself day, my focus is to understand the basic syntax of C for project 4.
 The "built" product for today is the test document on example.c.

 ### gcc
 C cannot just be simplely run like JavaScript.
 It needs special programs to compile the code, and then execute the file.

+### Xcode
+Researching and learning how to compile things, I have stumbled across great tutorials, and they use Xcode.
+Xcode is a compiling service for C and C++, among other languages.

 ### Void
 Like integers, strings, booleans, etc., void is a data type that is defined as being non-existent.
 In JavaScript, leaving a parameter empty does not cause any errors becasue JavaScript assumes empty parameters are void automatic.
 This process in not automatic in C.